juvalen/mb-checker/README.md

 Due to the large number of agents involved in Internet traffic, results achieved have not been as reliable as to think about complete automation.
 It means that two consecutive runs with the same few thousands of bookmarks won't yield the exact same results.
 So far, the suggestion is to keep the original bookmark file for some time, load the clean one in your browser, and review the rejected entries for yet valuable ones.
 This is for the time being.

+Tasks are divided between two scripts.

 There is one script that crawls all entries included in the bookmarks and queues requests to workers that grab URLs in parallel performing these steps:
  - workers are created an listen to queue
  - main loop pushes entries to queue
  - workers reach URLs and store result
  - workers write results to file

-A second script takes that file output plus a list of offending return codes and copies source bookmarks to a new file removing those affected.
+A second script takes that file output plus a list of return codes to discard, and composes a new bookmarks new file, removing those returning that codes.

 ## Requirements